envoy/polarwind/README.md

 pseudo selectors to override values.
 This paves the way for mobile-first designs that adapt to larger screens.

-The transpiled CSS is then tree shaken to remove unused styles via PurgeCSS to produce the smallest CSS file needed.
+The transpiled CSS is then trimmed to remove unused styles via PurgeCSS to produce the smallest CSS file needed.

 ### CSS-in-JS